frederiksemmel/linicrypt_typst/main.typ

 == New constructs for Linicrypt

 The general direction we take is to generalize the Linicrypt structure and see where that leads to.
-Instead of defining what a Linicrypt program is, and then construct its algebraic representation, we directly start with the algebraic structure.
+In Linicrypt we define the syntax and semantics of a Linicrypt program, and then construct an algebraic representation for all Linicrypt programs.
-Later we can map the structures back to Linicrypt programs.
+Instead we directly start with the algebraic structure and explore the relationship to Linicrypt programs.
-This approach allows us to formally work with invalid Linicrypt programs, e.g. programs that define the same variable twice forcing the value of different computations to be equal.
+This approach allows us to work with invalid Linicrypt programs, e.g. programs that define the same variable twice forcing the value of different computations to be equal.
 It turns out that cryptographic properties of a program #P can be formulated in terms of such invalid Linicrypt programs.

 First we start with basic definitions and notation.
-We will start with a $d$-dimensional vector space over a finite field #F which we write $Vp$.
+The basis for this argument is a $d$-dimensional vector space over a finite field #F which we write $Vp$.
-This represents the states that a Linicrypt program #P with $d$ base variables can be in.
+This will represent the states that Linicrypt programs with $d$ base variables can be in.
-It's dual space #Vd will play an important role by representing the variables of a program.
+The corresponding dual space #Vd will represent the variables of a Linicrypt program.
+Such a variable can be seen as a linear map from the state space $Vp$ to the value it takes in #F for a particular state.

 Now we define the concept of an oracle constraint.
 This definition can then be satisfied by different types of constraints like a random oracle constraint or an ideal cipher constraint.